mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 # Deploying the Docker container

+Deploying the container requires a bit of indirection.
+GCP doesn't allow you to deploy a Docker image directly.
+Instead, you use GCE to spin up a full virtual machine (VM), run Docker on that VM, and then run your Docker image in a container in that VM.
+Fortunately, GCP offers tools to make this process pretty easy.

 GCE VMs do not allow inbound HTTP traffic by default.
-To allow it, I created a firewall rule and set it to apply to any VM deployed with the tag `http-server`.
+To allow it, you must create a firewall rule that accepts TCP connections on port 80 (the standard port for plaintext HTTP traffic).

+An easy way to do this is to apply the rule to any VM with the tag `http-server` and then add that tag to any GCE VMs you want to receive HTTP traffic:

 ```bash
 VM_TAGS="http-server"